ritik1009/react_router_dom_demo/README.md

 1. Routeing.

-2. Nested Routeing.
+2. Nested Routing.

-3. Navigating through different address.

-4. Passing prams and query.
+3. Dynamic Routing.

 This All I have tried and practiced.
 I will update this repository after I tried more of the other features available in the react Router Library.